emilhaegglund/schavott/README.md

 ========
 *Emil Haegglund*
 Applictions to monitor scaffolding or assembly of bacterial genomes in Real-time with MinION sequencing.
-SSPACE-longreads is used for scaffolding, and the minimap/miniasm pipeline is used for assembly.
+SSPACE-longreads or links can be used for scaffolding, and the minimap/miniasm pipeline can be used for assembly.
 ![Schavott GUI](https://github.com/emilhaegglund/schavott/blob/master/Schavott_gui.png)

 Python-requirements